 Absentee ballots may be requested beginning 90 days before Election Day and through the close of business the Thursday before the election, unless one of the following special circumstances exist:

-This special circumstances application must be signed by the voter.
+If special circumstances exist, voters may request an absentee ballot by completing and signing a Special Circumstances Application.
 This application can be obtained from the City Clerk or from the Secretary of State.

 There are many ways to request an absentee ballot.
 Ballots must be requested from the municipal clerk where you are registered to vote -- unless you are a U.S. citizen living outside the U.S. or an uniformed service voter -- then you request your ballot from the Secretary of State.